 Therefore, increased aircraft sorties on Shaw AFB would not likely jeopardize the continued existence of the monarch butterfly and tricolored bat.
 An ESA Section 7(a)(4) conference was initiated with the USFWS for the monarch butterfly and tricolored bat.
-USFWS concurrence with this not likely to jeopardize the continued existence determination is pending.
+USFWS concurred with this not likely to jeopardize the continued existence determination on 29 November 2023.
 Copies of relevant Section 7 correspondence are provided in Appendix A.4.